 Early Admission Options for High-Achieving High School Students

-Talented high school seniors have the opportunity to enroll at the University of Maryland for two courses, or seven credits, each semester.
+Talented high school seniors have the opportunity to enroll at UMD for two courses, or seven credits, each semester.
 Successful applicants will have pursued a rigorous high school program and will have indicated exceptional performance and ability achieved over time.
 To apply, students must submit the completed concurrent enrollment application and fee, high school transcript(s) an essay explaining why they are interested in the program, a letter of recommendation from the high school and a letter of permission from the parents or guardians.
 Students must live within commuting distance.
 Tuition is assessed on a per-credit-hour basis.
 All mandatory fees apply in full.

 High school students with a strong high school record may be considered for enrollment in courses during the summer preceding their junior or senior year.
 They must file an application for admission and submit an official high school transcript.
 Tuition is assessed on a per-credit-hour basis.
 All mandatory fees apply in full.
-For more information, students should visit the Office of Extended Studies website.
+For more information, students should visit the Extended Studies website.

 High School Equivalency Examination (GED)